Skip to Main Content

 Credible takeaways

-• Getting a loan as large as $70,000 typically requires good to excellent credit and a sufficient income.
+• Getting a $70,000 personal loan typically requires very good to excellent credit and a sufficient income.

-• $70,000 loans may be hard to come by, but some online lenders and banks do offer them.
+• $70,000 loans may be hard to come by, but a handful of online lenders and banks make them available.

-• If you're struggling to qualify, there may be other options.
+• If you're struggling to qualify for a $70,000 personal loan, you may have other options.

 Where to get a $70,000 personal loan